tareksakakini/CliqueApp/TEST_CASES_1029.md

 9. [New Feature - Major] Add chat feature

-2. [Pictures - Medium] image syncing is not smooth, aspect ratio has issues

 3. [Notifications - Medium] I still need to work on making sure I stop receiving notifications on a device I'm logged out of

 6. [Notifications - Medium] It would be nice for the click on the notification to lead you to the right place